rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-09-async-closures-call-for-testing.md

 ## Shortcomings interacting with the async ecosystem

-If you're going to try to rewrite your async projects, there are a few shortcomings you may want to be aware of.
+If you're going to try to rewrite your async projects, there are a few shortcomings to be aware of.

 ### You can't directly name the output future